Tej-Singh-Rana/Game-of-Pods/README.md

 # Game-of-Pods
 Part of Game of pods
+You can play from here [https://kodekloud.com/p/game-of-pods]